ManasPecenek/clinco/README.md

 ## 1) Create a cluster

 Download the scripts:
-* `git clone --depth=1 https://github.com/ManasPecenek/clinco.git && cd clinco && alias startCluster="bash $PWD/initial-script.sh" addNode="bash $PWD/add-worker.sh"`
+* `git clone --depth=1 https://github.com/ManasPecenek/clinco.git && cd clinco && export KUBECONFIG=./admin.kubeconfig && alias startCluster="bash $PWD/initial-script.sh" addNode="bash $PWD/add-worker.sh"`

 Now run the script with how many worker nodes you want.
 For example "startCluster -n 3" will result in a 3-worker-node cluster:
 * `startCluster -n <worker-node-count>`

 If you do not specify worker node count, it will be "1" by default.

-Then specify the cluster:

-* `export KUBECONFIG=./admin.kubeconfig`

 ## 2) Check the cluster via Installing OPA Gatekeeper